B Sc, PG Cert Ed, DEdPsy.

 Rachel is worked for Durham County Council’s One Point Service as an Educational Psychologist and she co-coordinated the role out of Therapeutic Story Writing within the area.

-Rachel currently works as an Educational Psychologist for the Witherslack Group of schools as well as an independent EP.
+Rachel currently works as an Educational Psychologist for Gateshead LA, the Witherslack Group of schools and as an independent capacity.

 Dann, R (2011), Secondary transition experiences for pupils with Autistic Spectrum Conditions (ASCs).
 Educational Psychology in Practice, Volume 27, Number 3 , pp. 293-312(20)